MatthiasRLalisse/lobbylinks/README.md

 ## LobbyLinks: Mapping the revolving door network

-LobbyLinks is a python package that facilitates the extraction of valuable information from the DC lobbying network, including lobbyists' links to the
+LobbyLinks is a python package that facilitates the extraction of valuable information from the DC lobbying network, including lobbyists' links to congressional offices.

 There are two main data structures:
 * The `LobbyData` object, which handles queries to the LDA database (https://lda.senate.gov/api/) and exports results to spreadsheets